Codepact/codepact-privacy/privacy.md

 Provider reserves the right to make changes to this document in the future, either to comply with changes in Australian privacy law, or to reflect changing business practices.
 It is the responsibility of Individuals to regularly check this document for such changes.

+## 13. General Data Protection Regulation

+Provider's service is available in the EU, so Provider takes steps to comply with the GDPR.

+**Lawful bases for handling*

+The basis for colleting the information of users of the Service is

+**Withdrawing consent**

 ## Definitions

+### GDPR

+means the Regulation (EU) 2016/679 (General Data Protection Regulation)

 ### Organisation, Organisations
 means an organisation using the Services.